 We then make an energy spectrum of the data in each time bin.
-Since we have already applied a gain correction, the two corner regions can now be combined into one spectrum and fit together.
-A Gaussian plus a linear background term is fit to the region around the Mn K α line using Gehrels weighting (Gehrels 1986) which is a better approximation of the statistical error when the counts in the spectral bins can be small.
-The Gaussian centroid and width are used in the subsequent sections to understand the evolution of CTI.
+Since we have already applied a gain correction, the two corner regions can be combined into one spectrum and fit together for better counting statistics.
+A Gaussian plus a linear background term is fit to the region around the Mn K α line using Gehrels weighting (Gehrels 1986) which is a better approximation of the statistical error when the counts in the spectral bins can be small or zero.
+The Gaussian centroid and width are used in the subsequent sections of this paper to understand the evolution of CTI.
 Example spectra of the region around the Mn K α line for the XIS FI CCD with and without charge injection are shown in Figure 4.
 Also shown are the best fit Gaussian plus background model.